flexile-white-logo

 Energy consumption

-How does the thermal storage work?
+How does the heat storage work?